What’s covered by Domestic Travel Insurance?

 Frequently asked questions

-If your pre-existing medical condition is not covered, you will still be covered for claims (including overseas medical and hospital expenses) not related to your condition.
+If your pre-existing medical condition is not one we cover, you can still be covered for claims (including overseas medical and hospital expenses) not related to your condition.

 Do the benefit amount limits apply to each family member (or travelling party member) or to the family (or travelling party) as a whole?

-The benefit amount limits are the most we’ll pay per insured person for each insured event their claim relates to.
+The benefit amount limits are the most we’ll pay each insured person per trip.

-For example, if a family of five has Comprehensive cover and all five of them have their luggage stolen, we’ll pay each of them up to $7,500 (minus their excesses of $200 each.)
+For example, if a family of five has Comprehensive cover and all five of them have their luggage stolen, we’ll pay them up to $7,500 each (minus their excesses of $200 each.)

 How can I see my travel insurance policy details?